benny-edlund/task-pool/README.md

 work_data make_data();
 bool process_data( work_data );
 ```
-Given some some API to create and process a dataset the most obvious way to work with it may be to use a lambda.
+Given some some API to create and process a dataset the most obvious way to off load its work from the main thread may be to use a lambda.
 ```cpp
 auto result = pool.submit( []{ return process_data( make_data() ); } );
 ```
 The lambda is passed by value and stored in the `task_pool` executing the two function in sequence.
+A future is returned to acquire the result when the process is completed.

-We can also pass the functions pointers themselves by value as tasks to execute.
+We can however also pass the functions pointers themselves as tasks to execute.
 ```cpp
 auto future = pool.submit( &make_data );
 auto result = pool.submit( &process_data, std::move(future) );